-A trainee is subject to dismissal from the WRI for reasons which include but are not limited to:
+A trainee is subject to dismissal from the DH WRI for reasons which include but are not limited to:

-- Failure to pass didactic courses with the minimum average as determined by the course and/or program

-- Failure to meet course requirements

-- Breach of Confidentiality

-- Cheating, plagiarizing or falsifying documents - Unprofessional conduct - Failure to comply with D-H's or WRI's policies - Fitness for Duty inability to perform safely all essential functions of the trainee role in a program
+- Failure to pass didactic courses with the minimum average as determined by the course and/or program - Failure to meet course requirements - Breach of confidentiality - Cheating, plagiarizing, or falsifying documents - Unprofessional conduct - Failure to comply with Dartmouth Health or DH WRI's policies, i.e. attendance - Failure to report to work as Fit for Duty i.e., able to perform safely all essential functions of the trainee role in a program

-A trainee will be notified stating the reason for the dismissal.
+A trainee will be notified in writing stating the reason for the dismissal.
 The trainee may file an appeal with the Program Leader/Director within seven calendar days that includes supporting documentation of why the dismissal should not be upheld.
 The Program Leader/Director will respond to the appeal within seven calendar days.